I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 It's unbelievable.

-Adam McGurney, the New York Times, November 3rd, 2000, almost seven years ago, headline Clinton now running on husband's record.
+Adam McGurney, the New York Times, November 3rd, 2000, almost seven years ago, headline, Clinton now running on husband's record.

-Moving into the final leg of her campaign for Senate, Hillary Rodham Clinton sprinted from Buffalo to Manhattan to Long Island today, trying to do in New York State what Al Gore has studiously avoided doing across the nation.
+Moving into the final leg of her campaign for Senate, Hillary Rodham Clinton sprinted from Buffalo to Manhattan to Long Island today, trying to do in New York State what Al Gore has studiously avoided doing across the nation, run on the record of the Clinton administration.

 Looking fatigued and swinging bottled water to fight a dry cough, Mrs. Clinton disparaged Rick Lazio at every opportunity.

-They're recycling the even this story.
+They're recycling even this story.

 This is a running on her husband's record.